 I remember taking an anthropology of language class in my undergrad.
 And we were talking about theories of age and language acquisition.
 Having grown up playing violin, my mind wandered to the Suzuki method under which so many children learn instruments.

 Legend has it that Shinichi Suzuki observed how Japanese children manage to learn their “mother tongue,” but many adults struggle with acquiring fluency.
 He figured that a similar immersive approach could be applied to music pedagogy.
 Later in my music education, I learned about various controversies regarding Suzuki and his approach, and I was curious if these arguments had parallels with different theories of language-learning.

 My anthropology professor said, “Go find out!”

 He called an audible and allowed me to do a research paper instead of the traditional final.
 And I had an absolute blast.
 I’d never done an independent project like that at the college level and wouldn’t do so again until graduate school.
-I even wonder if I had gotten to graduate school with out having had some exposure to the research process.
+I even wonder if I could have gotten to graduate school without having had some exposure to the research process.

 It seems to me that the “syllabus as charter” model may be a better way to go.
 The professor can set the agenda for learning and be open to chart course corrections.
 The key is keeping education as the focus.

 Many of the articles on the growing syllabus say something that teaching requires an evolution–stuff like you can’t teach the same class for thirty years.
 Who’s to say that this evolution shouldn’t happen within the term?

 I suppose from one point of view this is a breach of contract.
 The way I see it, if we’re not open to increased learning possibilities–and we’re not helping students to be as well–aren’t we’re giving them a raw deal?